n8n-io/n8n-docs/docs/embed/configuration.md

 ### Registering hooks

 Hooks are set by registering a hook file that contains the hook functions.
-Hook registration is done via the environment variable `EXTERNAL_HOOK_FILES`.
+Hook registration is done using the environment variable `EXTERNAL_HOOK_FILES`.

 The variable can be set to a single file: